dotlang/language/doc/Enhancements.md

 ? - Every definition is global (type, function) by default.
 Maybe we want to use it locally. maybe multiple definitions of same type , same name and same structure can be regarded the same.

 ? - we can reduce exposure and make refactoring easy if we can hide some types and functions inside a module

-? - clarify about inheritance for unnamed tuples.